-In order to purchase any of the Units being offered, an investor must complete and execute the Subscription Agreement, a copy of which is attached as Exhibit B to this Offering Memorandum, and return it with a bank wire transfer, personal check, cashier's check or money order for the full purchase price (\$10,000 per Unit) to the office of the Manager located at 5041 E Pershing Avenue, Scottsdale, Arizona 85254-3621.
-The Manager may accept a contribution of property or services, or an obligation to contribute property or services in the future in lieu of cash.
+In order to purchase any of the Units being offered, an investor must complete and execute the Subscription Agreement, a copy of which is attached as Exhibit "D" to this Offering Memorandum, and return it with a bank wire transfer, personal check, cashier's check or money order for the full purchase price (\$5,000 per Unit) to the office of the Manager located at 5041 E Pershing Ave, Scottsdale, Arizona 85254.
+The Manager may accept a contribution of property or an obligation to contribute property in the future in lieu of cash.
 The Subscription to the Company may not be terminated by an investor, but the Manager reserves the right to reject a Subscription for any reason or to admit an investor who subscribes for a fraction of the Unit in the Manager's sole and absolute discretion.
-A minimum of five (5) Unit must be purchased (\$50,000) although the Manager has the option in the Manager's sole and absolute discretion to accept investors who subscribed for less than the minimum.
-Payments may be made by bank wire transfer, cashier's check, personal check or money order made payable to "Arizona First Partners 2 LLC."
-Bank Wire Transfers are to Copper Star Bank, and the bank account and bank routing number information is attached (last page) to the Subscription Agreement.
+A minimum of one (1) Unit must be purchased (\$5,000) although the Manager has the option in the Manager's sole and absolute discretion to accept investors who subscribed for less than one Unit.

+Payments may be made by cashier's check, personal check or money order made payable to "Arizona Partners 3 LLC."